ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 ## Overview
 ### Philosophy
-Markdown was designed with the basic idea of being as easy to read and write as possible.
+Markdown was designed with the basic idea in mind to be as easy to read and write as possible.

 Readability is the top priority here.
 A Markdown-formatted document should be able to be published in its basic form without appearing to be tagged or formatted (as is the case with HTML).

 Accordingly, Markdown's syntax consists only of characters carefully chosen to match their meaning.
-For example, asterisks around a word actually look like an \ *accent \* Lists in Markdown look like lists.
+For example, asterisks around a word actually look like an \ *stress \* Lists in Markdown look like lists.
 Even quotation blocks look like quoted text passages, as you know them from emails.

 ### Inline HTML
 Markdown's syntax has one purpose: to be used to *write* for the web.

 Markdown is not a substitute for HTML, even remotely.
 The scope of the syntax is very small and corresponds to only a small part of all HTML tags.
 Markdown does not intend to make HTML tagging easier.
 HTML is simple enough as it is.
 The idea behind Markdown is to make text as easy to read, write, and edit as possible.
-HTML is a *publication format* Markdown is a *writing format* Therefore, its syntax only takes into account content that can be conveyed using pure text.
+HTML is a *publication format* Markdown is a *writing format* Therefore, its syntax only takes into account content that can be conveyed with pure text.

 Any formatting that is not feasible with Markdown can simply be used HTML.
-There is no need to mark HTML to separate it from the rest.
+There is no need to highlight HTML to separate it from the rest.
 It is simply written in the text.

 The only restriction are block elements such as `<div>`, `<table>`, `<pre>`, `<p>` and so on.
 They must be separated from the surrounding content by blank lines, and the start and end tags should not be indented with spaces or tabs.
 Markdown is intelligent enough not to set any additional (unwanted) `<p>` tags around HTML blocks.